-Since the 1.3 branch, PolarSSL also includes the core and applications for generating keys and certificates without relying on other libraries and applications.
-Offering a command-line alternative to OpenSSL for generating their keys and (self-signed) certificates.
+Since the 1.3 branch, mbed TLS also includes the core and applications for generating keys and certificates without relying on other libraries and applications, offering users a command-line alternative to OpenSSL for generating their keys and (self-signed) certificates.

-This article assumes you have compiled (and optionally installed) the PolarSSL library on your system.
+This article assumes you have compiled (and optionally installed) the mbed TLS library on your system.

 Generating a RSA key file

 The first step for generating a self-signed certificate, is to generate a private/public keypair for the certificate.